-To start the DHCP Relay Agent, use the dhcrelay command.
+To start the DHCP Relay Agent, use the dhcrelay command followed by the name of at least one DHCP server to which the requests should be relayed.
 It can be started with the following options:

 Argument Description -i Names of the network interfaces to configure.
 If no interface is specified, all network interfaces will be configured, eliminating non-broadcast interfaces if it can. -р Port on which dhcrelay should listen.
 The DHCP Relay Agent transmits requests to the servers on this port and transmits responses to the clients on the port one greater than this port. -d Force dhcrelay to run in the foreground always. -q Disable printing the network configuration of dhcrelay on startup.